MarkPearlCoZa/Blog_General/_posts/2016-10-16-Strong-Mobbing.md

 ### The typist

 The person at the keyboard is the typist.
-It is a fairly simple role.
-What qualifies you to be the typist?
+It is a simple role.
 You can be the typist in languages you are not familiar with, editors you have never used before on code bases you have never looked at before.
-To be the typist you need to be able to press keys, trust the mob and be comfortable working with an incomplete understanding.
+So what do you need to do to be the typist?
+You need to be able to press keys, trust the mob and be comfortable working with an incomplete understanding.

 > - Press keys
 > - Trust the mob